The missouri delegation

 United states senator eric schmitt (r)

-Eric Schmitt is a former Missouri Attorney General who was elected to office in 2022 and is serving in his freshman term as the state’s junior United States Senator.
-A graduate of Truman State University with a law degree from St. Louis University, Senator Schmitt serves on the Commerce, Science, and Transportation Committee and the Armed Services Committee.
+Eric Schmitt is a former Missouri Attorney General who was elected to office in 2022 and is serving in his first term as the state’s junior United States Senator.
+A graduate of Truman State University with a law degree from St. Louis University, Senator Schmitt serves on the Commerce, Science, and Transportation Committee; the Armed Services Committee; the Judiciary Committee; and is Vice-Chair of the Joint Economic Committee.
 He is married and the father of three.

 Thomas Rank: B